sdatspun2/deprecation-header/draft.md

 In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the {{?RFC8594}} header could be used in addition to the `Deprecation` header.

-Following example indicates that the resource in context has been deprecated since version v2 and its sunset date is Friday, November 11, 2020 at 23:59:59 GMT.

-    Deprecation: version="v2"
-    Sunset: Fri, 11 Nov 2020 23:59:59 GMT

-Following example shows that the resource in context has been deprecated since Friday, November 11, 2018 at 23:59:59 GMT and its sunset date is Friday, November 11, 2020 at 23:59:59 GMT.
+The following example shows that the resource in context has been deprecated since Friday, November 11, 2018 at 23:59:59 GMT and its sunset date is Friday, November 11, 2020 at 23:59:59 GMT.

-    Deprecation: date="Fri, 11 Nov 2018 23:59:59 GMT"
+    Deprecation: Fri, 11 Nov 2018 23:59:59 GMT
     Sunset: Fri, 11 Nov 2020 23:59:59 GMT